yxzhan/isaacsim-template/README.md

   ```bash
   mkdir -p dev-tools
   ```

-- Extract the Isaac Sim to directory `dev-tools`, rename it to `isaac-sim-5.1`.
+- Extract the Isaac Sim to directory `dev-tools`, and rename it to `isaac-sim-5.1`.

 - Create another directory under `dev-tools`, rename it to `isaacsim-cache`.
 This directory is to store Isaac Sim's shader cache.
 The first time Isaac Sim runs, it needs to compile shaders, which can take a long time.